-12.1.2 By Arcturus.
-Arcturus will indemnify, hold harmless and defend Providence, its Affiliates, and its and their respective, officers, directors, employees, subcontractors, consultants, and agents (collectively, the "Providence Indemnified Parties") from and against any and all Losses to which any Providence Indemnified Party may become subject as a result of any Third Party Claim to the extent that such Losses arise out of: (a) the gross negligence or willful misconduct of any Arcturus Indemnified Party, (b) the breach by Arcturus of any warranty, representation, covenant or agreement made by Arcturus in this Agreement, (c) the exercise of any license granted by Providence to Arcturus pursuant to Section 14.4.1(c), or (d) the development and commercialization of Arcturus or its Affiliates, licensees or sublicensees; except, in each case, to the extent such Losses result from the gross negligence or willful misconduct of any Providence Indemnified Party or the breach by Providence of any Providence Indemnified Party or the breach by Providence of any Providence Indemnified Party or the breach by Providence of any Providence in this Agreement.
+- 12.1.2 By Arcturus.
+Arcturus will indemnify, hold harmless and defend Providence, its Affiliates, and its and their respective, officers, directors, employees, subcontractors, consultants, and agents (collectively, the "Providence Indemnified Parties") from and against any and all Losses to which any Providence Indemnified Party may become subject as a result of any Third Party Claim to the extent that such Losses arise out of: (a) the gross negligence or willful misconduct of any Arcturus Indemnified Party, (b) the breach by Arcturus of any warranty, representation, covenant or agreement made by Arcturus in this Agreement, (c) the exercise of any license granted by Providence to Arcturus pursuant to Section 14.4.1(c), or (d) the development and commercialization of Arcturus Technology, Arcturus Platform Technology, or Arcturus Platform Improvements outside of this Agreement by or on behalf of Arcturus or its Affiliates, licensees or sublicensees; except, in each case, to the extent such Losses result from the gross negligence or willful misconduct of any Providence Indemnified Party or the breach by Providence of any warranty, representation, covenant or agreement made by Providence in this Agreement. - Procedure.

-12.1.3 Procedure.
 Promptly after receipt by any of the Providence Indemnified Parties or the Arcturus Indemnified Parties (together or individually, an "Indemnified Party") of notice of any pending or threatened Third Party Claim for which the Indemnified Party intends to seek indemnity hereunder (an "Indemnity Claim"), such Indemnified Party shall give written notice of the same to the other Party (the "Indemnifying Party").
 The Indemnifying Party shall be entitled to assume the defense thereof, with counsel selected by the Indemnifying Party and reasonably satisfactory to the Indemnified Party.
-The Indemnifying Party shall not be liable for any damages with respect to any Indemnity Claim that is settled or compromised by the Indemnifying Party shall be binding on an Indemnified Party without the Indemnified Party without the Indemnified Party without the Indemnified Party without any liability, loss, cost or obligation, and (b) admits no liability, wrongdoing or other admission against interest on the part of the Indemnified Party.
+The Indemnifying Party shall not be liable for any damages with respect to any Indemnity Claim that is settled or compromised by the Indemnified Party without the Indemnified Party without the Indemnified Party's prior written consent, unless such settlement or compromise (a) fully releases the Indemnified Party without any liability, loss, cost or obligation, and (b) admits no liability, wrongdoing or other admission against interest on the part of the Indemnified Party.
 In the event that the Parties cannot agree as to the application of Sections 12.1.1 and 12.1.2 to any Loss or Third Party Claim, the Parties may conduct separate defenses of such Third Party Claim.
-In such case, each Party further reserves the right to claim indemnity from the other in accordance with Sections 12.1.1 and 12.1.2 upon resolution of such underlying Third Party Claim.
+In such case, each Party further reserves the right to claim indemnity from the other in accordance with Sections 12.1.1 and 12.1.2 upon resolution of such underlying Third Party Claim. - 12.2 Insurance.

-12.2 Insurance.
 Each of the Parties will, at their own respective expense (and not subject to cost sharing hereunder) procure and maintain during the Term, insurance policies in commercially reasonable amounts in light of their obligations hereunder and consistent with the normal business practices of prudent biopharmaceutical companies of similar size and scope (or reasonable self-insurance sufficient to provide materially the same level and type of protection).
 Such insurance will not create a limit to or increase either Party's liability hereunder.
 Each Party shall provide the other with written notice at least thirty (30) days prior to the cancellation, non-renewal or material change in such insurance or self-insurance which materially adversely affects the rights of the other Party hereunder.